A free-write about free-writing.

 In a sense my proposition re free-writing as a source of heightened pleasure could also be seen as linked to the ancient Greek Epicurean prognosis that the highest pleasure in life is to be derived in the study of philosophy (or ‘sober reasoning’, Wikipedia) – which for them was the search for truth through logical argument.

 On the other hand with free-writing, while it is also focused on truths, it – and this is the key - taps into our subconscious (as well as conscious – therefore going deeper), and engages the creative as well as the rational.
-All this surely makes for a more overwhelming state of heightened pleasure than philosophy or sober reasoning.
+All this surely makes for a more overwhelmingstate of heightened pleasure than the Greek Epicurean idea of philosophy or sober reasoning.

 Had this been put to them about free-writing, would the Epicureans have agreed?